Sinister Six: Sinister War

 While Doctor Octopus is discovering clues to some of his missing memories, he exhumes an unexpectedly empty casket in a cemetery.
 Kindred sends one of his centipedes to enter Doctor Octopus' ear, rendering him unconscious.

 In a lead-up to "Sinister War", Kindred tells Doctor Octopus that he can help him with his memories, but he will need to gather five more people.
 At an unknown beach, Doctor Octopus helps Sandman with his loss of direction and promises to solve Sandman's immortality problem.
 Upon building a special machine, Doctor Octopus resurrects Electro with his powers intact as Kindred comments on Electro's abilities while stating that Doctor Octopus is getting closer to his true self.
 Doctor Octopus and Electro find Kraven the Hunter in the Savage Land hunting a dinosaur.
 Electro shocks the dinosaur, and Doctor Octopus recruits Kraven the Hunter into the Sinister Six by promising him to hunt down the Lizard.
 Doctor Octopus coerces Curt Connors into using the Isotope Genome Accelerator on himself which separates him from his Lizard side.
 Kindred then completes the Sinister Six by having Mysterio join him as Kindred notes that his endgame with Spider-Man is approaching.

-When the Savage Six attacks the world premiere of a movie that Mary Jane Watson and a disguised Mysterio were involved in, the Sinister Six intervenes in order to get Mysterio in their ranks despite Spider-Man's intervention.
+When the Savage Six attacks the world premiere of a film that Mary Jane Watson and a disguised Mysterio were involved in, the Sinister Six intervenes in order to get Mysterio in their ranks despite Spider-Man's intervention.
 Mysterio complies with Doctor Octopus and teleports Mary Jane away while Doctor Octopus knocks out Spider-Man.
-Kindred kept the Savage Six on the reserve should Foreigner's group, the Superior Foes, and the Sinister Syndicate fail to eliminate Spider-Man.
-Badly wounded, Peter is relieved to find the Black Cat, Wolverine, and Human Torch have arrived to help, unaware they are Mysterio, Lizard, and Electro in illusion disguises created by the former.
-Lizard springs their trap too early by attacking Peter, much to Mysterio's annoyance.
-Peter fends off the Sinister Six until Doctor Octopus snares him with his tentacles.
-Peter attempts to appeal to Doctor Octopus' better nature, telling him he is not like this anymore.
-Doctor Octopus briefly hesitates, but mounting pressure from the rest of the Sinister Six compels him to act though this buys Peter enough time to break free.
+Kindred kept the Savage Six on the reserve should the Foreigner's group, the Superior Foes, and the Sinister Syndicate fail to eliminate Spider-Man.
+Badly wounded, Peter is relieved to find the Black Cat, Wolverine, and the Human Torch have arrived to help, unaware that they are Mysterio, the Lizard, and Electro in illusion disguises created by the former.
+The Lizard springs their trap too early by attacking Peter, much to Mysterio's annoyance.
+Peter fends off the Sinister Six until Doctor Octopus ensnares him with his tentacles.
+Peter attempts to appeal to Doctor Octopus' better nature, telling him that he is not like this anymore.
+Doctor Octopus briefly hesitates, but mounting pressure from the rest of the Sinister Six compels him to act, though this buys Peter enough time to break free.
 The Savage Six then attack the Sinister Six, giving Peter time to escape.
+Ultimately, Doctor Octopus knocks all the other villains out using Black Ant's technology when he determines that Kindred planted some of his centipedes in the brains of every villain present, Octavius declaring that he dislikes being used even if he declines to help Peter further.